psmak3/psmak3.github.io/_posts/popculture/2017-05-04-popculture-maythe4bewithyou.md

 4. The overall look of it

 The imagination of George Lucas is very deep.
-Think about all hte of the planets, the costumes, the weapons, etc. that go into the creation of Star Wars.
+Think about all the of the planets, the costumes, the weapons, etc. that go into the creation of Star Wars.
 It is a feast for the eyes.
 Even the much maligned prequels have a great underlying imagination to it.
 The bright colors, lights sabers, the diversity of the worlds, and the 'pew pew'ing of all the lasers makes this a movie series that is always fun to watch.
 Sans ep.7.

 3. Jedis are cool

 They just are.
 The Force is cool.
 Wearing robes is cool.
-Controling other people's minds is cool.
+Controlling other people's minds is cool.
 Having a light saber is cool.
 It is just cool to be a Jedi.
 I wish my midichlorine count was higher.

 2. Ewoks